imf-code/Notator/Readme.md

 Note: The app is still in development and therefore this setup guide relates only to setting up a development environment.

 ## SSL
-The app uses HTTPS to communicate between front, back and database.
+The app uses SSL encryption to communicate between front, back and database.
 To enable it in a development environment the following certificates must be added to the project folders:

 ``` javascript
 // in ./back/